yuanw19/AudioScribe-Visualization/README.md

 On the top left region of the website, click "Load"

 Import a TSV file.
-The file has to be .tsv
+The file has to be in .tsv

 ![image](/Image/Readme_tensor.png)